ozhegov-d/StrokesPlus.net_archive/Scripts/Misc/StrokesPlus_/StrokesPlus_Disable StrokePlus (Global-App)/readme.md

-Disabling StrokePlus in a specific program/window using a hotkey
+Disable StrokePlus (Global/App) using a hotkey

+Important Note:
+Don't forget to enable this so that when StrokesPlus is disabled, hotkeys still work:
+Options - Advanced - Keep Registered Hot Keys Active When Disabled

 options:
-"file" - ignores all windows of the process (by file name).
-"window" - ignores only a specific window/tab (by window title and class).
+"exe" = by process name,
+"title" = by window (title+class),
+"all" = ignore everything (except Load/Unload)